-Safety Tip of the Month - Apr1I 2006 VSI Safety Committee
+Safety Tip of the Month - April 2010 VSI Safety Committee "Safe Driving - A Forgotten Part of Aquatic Safety"

-"Four Wheels"

 Johnny did not show up for swim practice on Tuesday morning.
 His mother called the pool office to see why he did not come home to get his book pack.
 Following a frantic search by parents, neighbors, and police, Johnny was discovered in his overturned car near a creek bed, unconscious and with multiple fractures.
 He was airlifted to the nearest hospital, where he underwent hours of surgery and days recovering within a critical care unit.
 A month later, Johnny hobbled out of the hospital with the help of his parents and a standby wheelchair.
 He was fifteen pounds lighter and had sustained short- term memory loss from his severe head injury.
 But, Johnny was one of the lucky ones ... many youth in similar accidents do not even make it alive to the hospital.